May 09, 2022

 Step 2 - DRAIN WELL: Once you soak, you must drain your future sprouts.
 They have not sprouted yet and in order to get them to sprout, you want to be sure they remain slightly damp and don't dry out.
 But, they should not be drenched for too long or they can spoil.
 There's a sweet spot between the two.
 There is no need to towel dry them, just be sure to drain away the excess water.
 This is critical because you don't want any water pooling and resulting in bacteria or making your sprouts slimy.
 This is the step that often gets overlooked and why many folks think sprouting is complicated.
 They often leave their soaking legumes and seeds for too long and then they start to spoil.
 Draining is super easy.
 I use a fine mesh strainer - a small one for small amounts and my large one for larger volumes of product.
 I hold the strainer over the sink, dump the product with the water in, let it drain, and then give it a rinse with clean water.
 Then, I will place this strainer over a bowl so that there is room below and any extra water can drip down.
 It's super simple.
 I do this in the morning after soaking and let it sit that way all morning.
 Typically, you'll notice that your product will start to push out of its shell even on this first day of sprouting.
 Some will take longer.
 Be patient.

-Step 3 - RINSE OR SPRITZ, DRAIN, REPEAT, AND WAIT: On the second morning again rinse your future sprouts and drain.
-Or, using a spray bottle filled with water simply spritz the legumes, seeds, or whole grains.
+Step 3 - RINSE OR SPRITZ, DRAIN, REPEAT, AND WAIT: On the second or third morning rinse your future sprouts and drain.
+If you have them laid on a cloth then just spritz some water over them and shake the tray so they shift a bit.
 What this does is continue to provide moisture without soaking again.
 You may have to do this a few days in a row.
-As the sprouts really start I sometimes shift them to a dry dishcloth on a tray and loosely wrap them.
-I know some folks who put them in a muslin cloth and wrap them as they continue to sprout.
+If you use my dishtowel technique you'll find that they will grow pretty quickly.

 REPEAT STEP 3 UNTIL YOUR SPROUTS ARE WHERE YOU WANT THEM.
 You can eat the sprouts as soon as the pop through and grow a little 'tail'.
 Or, you can wait a few days repeating step 3 until their shoot gets longer.
 It's totally up to you.
 Keep in mind, however, you don't want them sitting on the counter way too long and dry up or start to spoil.
 Why I personally don't keep them sitting for too, too long.